kmgowda/SBK/driver-jdbc/README.md

 Note that **"social"** is the name of the data base used while starting the MySQL server and the same name should be used in the **-url** option of SBK jdbc command.

-An Example data base read command is as follows:
+An Example database read command is as follows:
 ```
  ./build/install/sbk/bin/sbk -class jdbc  -driver com.mysql.jdbc.Driver -url jdbc:mysql://localhost:3306/social -user root -password root  -table kmg_2 -size 100 -readers 1 -time 60
 ```